Building a Simple Tab Component with Vanilla JavaScript

 ];

-Each tab has:
+Each tab object contains:

 - A unique